-The United States Mint produces bullion coins for investors.
-Bullion offerings include Gold, Silver and Platinum Eagles.
+The United States Mint produces bullion coins for investors, which include offerings such as Gold, Silver, and Platinum Eagles.
 The mint offers these coins in both proof and uncirculated versions for coin collectors and mass-produced versions for bullion on investors.
 These coins have the potential to be good investments, but which one you buy will depend on your collecting or investing goals.

 Are You a Gold Investor?

-If your main purpose is to buy gold bullion as an investment, my recommendation is that you don't buy gold coins.
+If your primary purpose is to buy gold bullion as an investment, my recommendation is that you don't buy gold coins.
 You will be better off to invest in generic gold bullion ingots and bars.
 Dealers sell these gold investment bars for a slight premium over spot price.

-The U.S. Gold Eagle, as well as the Canadian Maple Leaf, Chinese Panda and a few other coins issued by government mints, have premium markups on them because they are rare.
-The South African Krugerrand usually has lower premiums, but lowest of all are the ingots and bars issued by European banks and certain recognized private refiners.
+The U.S. Gold Eagle, as well as the Canadian Maple Leaf, Chinese Panda, and a few other coins issued by government mints, have premium markups on them because they are rare.
+The South African Krugerrand usually has lower premiums, but the lowest of all are the ingots and bars issued by European banks and certain recognized private refiners.

 Some examples of the European bank ingot makers and refiners that are reputable are Credit-Suisse, PAMP, and Johnson-Matthey.
-In the U.S. there's Engelhard and SilverTowne.
-If you are buying gold just to store bullion, then buy the types that carry the smallest commissions on them, which are the ingots and bars made by these refiners.
+In the U.S., there's Engelhard and SilverTowne.
+If you are buying gold to store bullion, then purchase the types that carry the smallest commissions on them, which are the ingots and bars made by these refiners.